 One ways you could have increased your knowledge of the leading vendors in the digital advice space was to have attended a discussion I moderated at the recent In|Vest NYC 2018 conference.
 An all-star panel provided a vendor-agnostic point of view that was as refreshing as it was informative.
 (See Digital Digest from the InVest 2018 Conference)

 Doug Fritz, president of consulting firm F2 Strategy, gave an overview of a few of the leading vendors in the digital advice space.
-He believes that the real challenge for wealth management providers is to convert their people, process, and pricing from the old way of doing business into the digital sphere.
+He believes that the real challenge for wealth management providers is converting their people, process, and pricing from the old way of doing business into the digital sphere.

 Many firms allocate time and energy to improving their technology, but very few actually focus on improving their internal processes for vendor selection and partnering, Fritz noted.